simonZhou86/simonZhou86/README.md

 ### Hi there 👋

-### I'm Simon

 I am currently a final year Computer Science and Mathematics undergraduate student at Queen's University.
 I am interested in traditional Machine Learning, Computer Vision and Computer Aided Diagnosis in health care.
-For more details, please look at my [personal website]("https://sites.google.com/view/mengzhou")
+For more details, please look at my [personal website](https://sites.google.com/view/mengzhou)

 - 🔭 I am currently working on a statistical research project with my supervisor Prof.Song